It was a family’s worst nightmare.

 Genie’s family also needed compensation for their suffering and loss.
 But what some people don’t understand is that getting the largest award possible is never our clients’ primary objective.
 It’s always about something more fundamental: making sure those responsible are held accountable; making sure the victim’s death wasn’t in vain; speaking on behalf of the victim to give him or her a voice.

-We talked with Genie’s family and friends to learn more about her and what her wishes might have been for her family.
-And we talked with them just to get to know them better and help them through a very painful time.
+We talked with Genie’s family and friends to learn more about her and what her wishes might have been for her family. and we talked with them just to get to know them better and help them through a very painful time.
 Through our discussions, it became clear that a major priority was to ensure Genie’s son was provided for, so we sought an award that would take care of him into the future, including funds to pay for a college education.

 Rewarding work